sgrottel/statuslog/doc/api.md

 * `link` (optional) a hyperlink to a resource with more information on the entity.
 A value of `null` has the same meaning as if the field is missing.

-You must specify at least one field in addition to `id`.

 Return values:
 * `200` in case of successfully posting the entity.
 The return message body is a JSON object returning the entity id: `{ "id": string }`.